nettworks-e-V/fli4l-packaging-buildnode/README.md

 ## Docker container for packaging of fli4l

- This is a docker implementation of all required tools to package fli4l opts.
+ This is a docker implementation a fli4l package buildnode for Jenkins.

  For more information please refer to [Official website](http://www.fli4l.de/) or [Support forum](https://forum.nettworks.org)